stanislav-chekmenev/debugging-dl-models/project/answers/bugs.md

 ### The bugs:

 - `float_32` instead of `float32`, `-1000` for the `n_samples`
-- shape mismatch in loss
-- learning rate too low
 - only 1 trainable layer
+- shape mismatch in the loss
 - disconnected layers
+- learning rate too low
+- relu in the last layer
 - tanh in the first layer
-- relu in the last layer
 - shuffle according to the shape[1]
-- wrong initializer/try glorot_normal